comal21/Devops-Dell/Lab 10 - Ansible Playbook.md

 ```
 <html>
   <body>
-  <h1>Welcome to Ansible Training from CloudThat</h1>
+  <h1>Welcome to Ansible Training</h1>
   </body>
 </html>
 ```
 Save the file using `ESCAPE + :wq!`

-Now run the playbook so that it installs httpd to all the hosts and index.html is copied from the ansible-control
+Now run the playbook so that it installs apache2 to all the hosts and index.html is copied from the ansible-control
 ```
 ansible-playbook install-httpd.yml